Laurie0131/UEFI_Driver_HII_Win_Lab_Guide/uefi_driver_wizard__adding_hii/b_edit_driver_for_adding_hii.md

 1. **Open** C:\fw\edk2\MyWizardDriver
 2. **Open** the following files for updating:
+  -  MyWizardDriverNVDataStruc.h
+  - MyWizardDriver.vfr
+  - MyWizardDriver.uni
+  - MyWizardDriver.h
+  - MyWizardDriver.c
+  - MyWizardDriver.inf
-3.  **Update** the MyWizardDriverNVDataStruc.h file by copying and pasting the following GUID as shown below:
+3.  **Update** the MyWizardDriverNVDataStruc.h file by copying and pasting the following GUID as shown below: This GUID is used to communicate to the HII Database and Browser Engine
 ```c
   #define MYWIZARDDRIVER_FORMSET_GUID \
   { \